kneerunjun/aquascape-minder/docs/multi-threaded-lcd.md

 ![cover](Raspberry-Pi-LCD-Set-Up-and-Programming-in-Python-Temperature-Sensor-Output-to-LCD-1.jpg)

-#### Thread safe 16X2 LCD 4 channel mode on Raspberry Pi3B
+### Thread safe 16X2 LCD 4 channel mode on Raspberry Pi3B
 ----

 You would often find yourself wrestling around with the connections for an LCD and the Adafruit library [here](https://github.com/adafruit/Adafruit_Python_CharLCD).
-They have distilled the entire setup and personally I feel it cannot be any more easier than that.
-But there is always that odd spot where you find either a blank screen or screen full of just contratsting boxes.
+They have distilled the entire setup and personally I feel it cannot be any easier than that.
+But there is always that odd spot where you find either a blank screen or screen full of just contrasting boxes.
 Afterall, 4 data, 2 selects, and couple of supply voltages makes it too many connections.
-(Just bumps up the number of possibilities you may go wrong) Either of the cases , after some efforts when you finally get the basic text display on the screen you are hoping that it would be an easy ride ahead of this.
+(Just bumps up the number of possibilities you may go wrong) Either of the cases , after some effort when you finally get the basic text display on the screen you are hoping that it would be an easy ride ahead of this.

 > Mixing threads and the LCD, that is not so fast, can leave you with a LCD with alien characters on the screen.
-While it can excite some of you thinking it to be some message from the Decepticons :) , it really is some issue with the underlying threaded applications.
+While it can excite some of you, thinking it to be some message from the Decepticons :) , it really is some issue with the underlying threaded applications.
 Were you wondering how to make your LCD work in n-threaded environment ?

 ![Illustrating Tsafe LED](tsafeled.jpg)

-I have illustrated how your software objects could be when you are working with one or more sensors letting their data display on screens like a 16X2 LCD.In either of the cases you would an thread safe data object , representing the object model of the solution in entirety.
+I have illustrated how your software objects could be when you are working with one or more sensors, letting their data display on screens like a 16X2 LCD.In either of the cases you would need a thread safe data object , representing the object model of the solution in entirety.

 #### TSafe Object that implements thread lock :
 ----

-I know most of you Python stalwarts would boo me down when I mention `threading.Lock()` but for the simple case we are talking about , something as raw as thread Lock is sufficient.
+I know most of you Python stalwarts would boo me down when I mention `threading.Lock()` but for the simple case we are talking about , something as raw as 'thread Lock' is sufficient.
 Moreover I dont want to make this discussion around `threading` in Python.
 A simple thread locked data object may end up looking like this

 ```python
 class TSafeDashB():